 The far northwest of Washington state takes a bit of work to get to, but I love the rougher, more isolated terrain.
-I usually stay in the town of Port Angeles, and then drive to tail heads from there, using the start from town to adjust plans for weather and tides.
+I usually stay in the town of Port Angeles, and then drive to trail heads from there, using the start from town to adjust plans for weather and tides.

 One of my favorites for solitude and a little wilder experience is the Ozette Triangle.
 This flat, 9 mile hike offers woods, meadows, and a long stretch along the rugged ocean coastline.